MicrosoftDocs/SupportArticles-docs/Teams/teams-on-mac/virtual-camera-doesnt-work-macos.md

 ## Summary

-After security fixes are applied in the Teams client for MacOS, virtual camera apps may stop functioning.
+After security fixes are applied in the Teams client for macOS, virtual camera apps may stop functioning.

-# Solution
+## Resolution

-Teams client for MacOS is now supported on client version 1.4.00.8872 or higher.
+This issue is fixed in Teams client for macOS version 1.4.00.8872 and later versions.

-If you are running an older version of Teams, please upgrade to latest version.
+If you're running an older version of Teams client, upgrade to the latest version.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).